Vol. IX, No. 3

 The revisions to Exemption 7 made by the 1986 FOIA amendments are virtually identical to the law enforcement amendments first approved in the Senate several years earlier.
 While preserving the basic structure of Exemption 7 established in 1974, these amendments addressed the concerns of law enforcement agencies by correcting its evident shortcomings.
 Both individually and collectively, they strengthen this critical exemption by broadening its applicability to law enforcement information.

 The Department of Justice has taken a number of steps to implement these law enforcement amendments.
 As noted above, these amendments became effective on the date of their enactment (October 27, 1986), and also applied to any FOIA request or FOIA lawsuit pending on that date.
 See Pub.
-L. No. 99-570,
+L. No. 99-570, § 1804(a) (not codified).

 The Department's Office of Information and Privacy ("OIP") immediately notified all FOIA personnel in the federal government of this legislative development through its government-wide FOIA policy publication, FOIA Update, which described all of the FOIA reform amendments.
 See FOIA Update, Fall 1986, at 1-2.
 That issue also included a copy of the Act in its amended form, showing the exact changes made by the 1986 FOIA amendments.
 See id. at 3-6.